Embodied Evolution in Collective Robotics: A Review: Embodied Evolution: The State of the Art

 A notable number of contributions employ real robots.
-Since the first experiments in this field, the intrinsic on\hyp{}line nature of embodied evolution has made such validation comparatively straightforward \citep{Ficici1999,Watson2002a}. `Traditional' evolutionary robotics is more concerned with robustness at the level of the evolved \textit{behaviour} (implied from the reality gap problem) than is embodied evolution, which emphasises the design of robust \textit{algorithms}, where transfer between simulation and real world may be less problematic.
+Since the first experiments in this field, the intrinsic on\hyp{}line nature of embodied evolution has made such validation comparatively straightforward \citep{Ficici1999,Watson2002a}. `Traditional' evolutionary robotics is more concerned with robustness at the level of the evolved \textit{behaviour} (mostly caused from the reality gap that exists between simulation and the real world) than is embodied evolution, which emphasises the design of robust \textit{algorithms}, where transfer between simulation and real world may be less problematic.
 In the contributions presented here, simulation is used for extensive analysis that could hardly take place with real robots due to time or economic constraint.
 Still, it is important to note that many researchers who use simulation have also published works with real robots, thus including real world validation in their research methodology.

-Since 2010, there has been a number of experiments that employ large ($>=100$) numbers of (simulated) robots, shifting towards more swarm-like robotics where evolutionary dynamics can be quite different~\citep{Huijsman2011An-On-line-On-b,bredeche2014alife,Haasdijk2014a}.
-Recent works in this vein focus on the nature of selection pressure, emphasising the unique aspect of embodied evolution that selection pressure results from both the environment (which impacts mating) and the task.
-It has been shown that environmental pressure alone can drive evolution towards self-sustaining behaviours \citep{bredeche2010ppsn,Bredeche2012}, and that the trade-off between these aspects can be, to some extent, modulated \citep{Haasdijk2014a,Steyven2016}.
+Since 2010, there has been a number of experiments that employ large ($\geq 100$) numbers of (simulated) robots, shifting towards more swarm-like robotics where evolutionary dynamics can be quite different~\citep{Huijsman2011An-On-line-On-b,bredeche2014alife,Haasdijk2014a}.
+Recent works in this vein focus on the nature of selection pressure, emphasising the unique aspect of embodied evolution that selection pressure results from both the environment (which impacts mating) and the task. \citet{bredeche2010ppsn,Bredeche2012} showed that environmental pressure alone can drive evolution towards self-sustaining behaviours. \citet{Haasdijk2014} showed that these selection pressures can to some extent be modulated by tuning the ease with which robots can transmit genomes. \citet{Steyven2016} showed that adjusting the availability and value of energy resources results in the evolution of a range of different behaviours.
+These results emphasise that tailoring the environmental requirements to transmit genomes can profoundly impact the evolutionary dynamics, and that understanding these effects is vital to effectively develop embodied evolution systems.